NOAA Diver Modules 1-3

 - All other diving equipment will be provided by the NOAA Diving Center to NOAA students

-- Non-NOAA students must provide all their diving equipment
+- Non-NOAA students must provide all their diving equipment (download a list of gear for non-NOAA students)

 All training request forms and SEP measurement forms must be RECEIVED by the NOAA Diving Center at least 60 days prior to the course start date.
 All other materials must be RECEIVED 30 days prior to the course start date.
 They can be e-mailed to the Diving Center at Support.NDC@NOAA.gov.